paul-here/pwhipp-cst438/README.md

 The Product page dynamically tiles product cards into the available space on the page.
 Currently, the number of cards is fixed at ten, and when the screen cannot accommodate that many tiles, they are not handled correctly.
 This will be fixed by changing the number of active tiles.

 ### Checkout page
 The checkout page is currently displaying four product cards as an example, but it needs to handle any number of purchased items in sensible manner.
+This page now has nonfunctional form fields for customer information.
+More fields may need to be added, and of course they need to be wired.

 ### Login page
 The login page design needs to be reworked, and of course, it currently does not have functionality.